-Bulandshahr violence: Yogi to meet inspector Subodh Singh's family today
+Bulandshahr violence: Yogi meets inspector Subodh Singh's family in Lucknow

-Lucknow, Dec 6: Uttar Pradesh Chief Minister Yogi Adityanath will meet the family of inspector Subodh Singh, who was killed in Bulandshahr violence triggered by alleged cow slaughtering, on Thursday at his 5, Kalidas Marg residence in Lucknow.
+Lucknow, Dec 6: Uttar Pradesh Chief Minister Yogi Adityanath met the family of inspector Subodh Singh, who was killed in Bulandshahr violence triggered by alleged cow slaughtering, today at his 5, Kalidas Marg residence in Lucknow.

 Singh was one of the two men killed by a rampaging mob protesting the alleged slaughter of cows in Mahav village of the district.
 Subodh Kumar Singh was cremated in his ancestral village Jaithra in Etah district on Tuesday.
 The cremation was delayed as Singh's family had demanded to meet the Chief Minister.
 The family had alleged that Singh's killing was a 'deep-rooted conspiracy'.